 - Woods v.
 CQuentia, where she represents a healthcare sales executive against genetic testing and diagnostics company CQuentia NGS, its CEO, and related entities

 - Linde Engineering v.
-Crestwood Midstream, where she represents Houston-based Linde Engineering as plaintiff in a $55+-million construction dispute with Crestwood Midstream.
+Crestwood Midstream, where she represents Houston-based Linde Engineering as plaintiff in a $55+ million construction dispute with Crestwood Midstream.
 The Texas-state-court dispute involves Crestwood’s refusal to pay Linde’s invoices in connection with construction of a $100+ million gas plant in North Dakota.

 In addition to her active docket, Ms. Walker is a regular visitor and mentor to students in the Thurgood Marshall Legal Society at the University of Texas School of Law where she is trusted role model and depended-upon resource to some of the law school’s top students.
+In 2020 Ms. Walker was selected as a member of the Institute for Energy Law’s 2020-2021 Leadership Class.

 Before joining Susman Godfrey, Ms. Walker practiced commercial litigation at Phelps Dunbar, LLP in Baton Rouge, Louisiana.
 A Mississippi native, Ms. Walker worked several years as a news anchor/reporter for stations in Columbus, Mississippi, and Baton Rouge before attending law school.